Ukraine invasion opens faint, but once unthinkable, fissures between Putin and Russian oligarchs

 Even the daughter of Putin’s principal spokesman, Dmitry Peskov, voiced opposition to the invasion by posting a black square on her Instagram account with a caption, “No to war!”
 It was an apparently a message of solidarity with protesters in Russia even while her father defended arrests of thousands who have turned out for rallies that he said were “not allowed by the law.”

-Sanctions experts and former U.S. officials said that while the signs of dissent remain tepid, they represent a more palpable fraying of relations between Putin and the ranks of elite loyalist than has been observed in years.
+Sanctions experts and former U.S. officials said that while the signs of dissent remain tepid, they represent a more palpable fraying of relations between Putin and the ranks of elite loyalists than has been observed in years.

 “The splintering of the regime is visible,” said Daniel Fried, a former State Department official who helped lead the sanctions response to Russia’s previous military incursions into Ukraine.